Rtaylo16/Fitness-Tracker-/README.md

 # FITNESS TRACKER!!!

 # Application
 The user will create and track daily workouts.
+The user will have ability to log multiple exercises.

 ## How to use
 This application allows the user to input their workout into the form and track their progress!